tum-esi/common-coding-conventions/Readme.md

 English is the language of programming, so documentation should also be in English.

-### Write brief comments of high quality
+### Write brief comments of high quality.
 Choose your words carefully.
 Comments that contradict the code are worse than no comments.
 Change comments when code changes.
 Comment only what the code cannot say, that is *why* you did it, maybe *what* you did, but never *how*.

+Further Don'ts:

 * Don't comment out code.
 Just remove.
-* Do not create headings with S E P A R A T E D letters because it's hard to search for them.
+* Don't create headings with S E P A R A T E D letters because it's hard to search for them.
-* Do not assume insider knowledge but write simple comments for anybody on the planet.
+* Don't assume insider knowledge but write simple comments for anybody on the planet.
-* Do not make jokes in comments.
+* Don't make jokes in comments.
 Tell them in person.